What is PRIME?

 Identify previous work within study areas for new studies and projects.

 Screen capital program and engineering projects for location needs and policy context.

 Identify interagency partnering or collaboration opportunities.

 PRIME is designed to support work activities by NJTPA staff and staff from member subregional and partner agencies (NJDOT, PANYNJ and NJ TRANSIT).

-To find out more about PRIME and how it can benefit you, watch the PRIME Introduction video or contact Jeff Vernick at the NJTPA, 973-639-8429.
+To see how PRIME can benefit you, watch the PRIME Introduction video or contact Jeff Vernick at the NJTPA, 973-639-8429.